 I had written a while back that we had gotten tickets for the Pan Am Experience, an event where you relive the magic of flying onboard a luxurious Pan Am 747, complete with full meal service.
-We had made the reservation back in May (it’s very limited seating on a first-come, first-served basis.
+We had made the reservation 6 months ahead of time (it’s very limited seating on a first-come, first-served basis.
 I’m usually really good at snagging those) and, truth be told, part of our vacation to the southwest was planned around attending the event.
-Well, that and seeing Hamilton (for the 5th time.
-Don’t hate me).
-It was a LONG 6 months, but October 21 finally rolled around and we were on our way!
+It was a LONG 6 months, but the date finally rolled around and we were on our way!

 We took an Uber to Air Hollywood, which is where the Pan Am Experience takes place.
 Air Hollywood is an aviation-themed studio with, “the most realistic, film-friendly airport and aircraft standing sets and props to the motion picture production industry.”
 They offer a variety of airport sets, jetways, passenger airplanes, private jets, cockpits and mobile sets for use by the film industry when there’s a need for aviation-related scenes or footage.